firdawse/Creating-main-window-/README.md

 Text Editor [](#textEditor)
 ================
-For this example, we will be creating a simple text editor program built around QPlainText.we will playing the Designer for a fast application creation.
+For this example, we will be creating a simple text editor program built around QPlainText. we will be playing with the Designer for a fast application creation.

   * [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html) is the Qt tool for designing and building graphical user interfaces (GUIs) with Qt Widgets.
 You can compose and customize your windows or dialogs in a what-you-see-is-what-you-get (WYSIWYG) manner, and test them using different styles and resolutions.